NCPlyn/ArDash/README.md

 ### The connections points are as follow from the picture:
 1. First 5 points from left are COLS, connect them to Arduino pins from 12-8
 2. Then one point from the membrane connector is left out and then the last 6 points are ROWS, connect them to Arduino pins from 7-2
+3. (Optional) Solder external LED to pin 13 and GND for active layout indicator.

 ## TODO
 * ~~Make the arduino use matrix from USB NumPad~~